Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 It may seem strange to include a Starbucks on a Dihua Street walking tour, but this one is particularly gorgeous.
 Listed on GoogleMaps as Starbucks Reserve (星巴克典藏咖啡 保安門市, #11 Bao An Street), this may just be the most beautiful Starbucks in Taipei.

-According to Sylvia, my MyProGuide guide, the building is a gorgeous example of a compromise between construction companies and those wanting to preserve old buildings: The bottom three floors (now occupied by Starbucks) preserve the original red brick building, while a modern building housing Taipei City Hotel 台北城大飯店 (read reviews / see prices) sits on top.
+According to Sylvia, my MyProGuide guide, the building is a gorgeous example of a compromise between construction companies and those wanting to preserve old buildings: The bottom three floors (now occupied by Starbucks) preserve the original red brick building, while a modern building housing Taipei City Hotel 台北城大飯店 (see on Booking / TripAdvisor) sits on top.
 You barely even notice the tall building on top from street level.

 The original building was constructed in 1929 by Yeh Jin-Tu (葉金塗) of the famous Yeh family.
 Starting out in seafood, the company Jin Tai Heng Shang (金泰亨商) made a fortune on canned pineapple and came to be known as the “Pineapple King” (鳳梨王) of Taiwan.
 Note the pineapples paying homage on the building’s exterior.